openstreetmap/potlatch2/README.txt

 Compiling Potlatch 2:

-Before you start, copy the properties template file, and edit the FLEX_HOME variable cp build.properties.template build.properties
+1) Copy the properties template file cp build.properties.template build.properties

+2) Edit the FLEX_HOME variable in build.properties
+ eg, FLEX_HOME=c:/flex_sdk/3.5.0.12683

+3) ant

 The following command will compile potlatch2 in debug configuration The result is put at resources/potlatch2.swf